octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 Formal verification of a Tezos smart contract consists of verifying formally that **the execution of the Michelson script satisfies specific post-conditions**.

 ![](../../static/img/formal-verification/overview_theorem.svg)
+<small className="figure">FIGURE 2: Naive description of the theorem.</small>

 In the next sub-sections we will detail how to formulate formally the execution of a Michelson script and how to define post-conditions.
 The proof is a sequence of Coq tactics (see the Vernacular part of the Gallina language).
 We will see that part in the end of this chapter.

-#### Transaction execution (recall)
+#### Smart contract invocation (recall)

-As a recall, a Tezos smart contract consists on a Michelson script (//TODO see chapter Michelson).
+As a recall, a Tezos smart contract consists on a Michelson script (more documentation is available in chapter Michelson or the official documentation [9]).

 A smart contract invocation requires the smart contract that is invoked, the entrypoint that is called (and its related arguments), the actual storage state.